percona/psmysql-docs/docs/data-masking-function-list.md

 ## masking_dictionary_remove(dictionary_name)

-Removes all of the terms and the dictionary.
+Removes all of the terms and then removes the dictionary.

 Requires the `MASKING_DICTIONARIES_ADMIN` privilege.